shreyas0906/Selfies-with-sunglasses/README.md

-# Selfies with sunglasses.
+# Selfies with sunglasses and a simple image annotation tool.

 ![alt text](https://github.com/shreyas0906/Selfies-with-sunglasses/blob/master/dataset-original.jpg)

 This dataset is a collection of images of selfies with sunglasses.
 The dataset contains 2768 unannotated images and a total of 5536 images.
-The repository also has the code for annotation. https://www.youtube.com/watch?v=-0QIr6Nv1Yo
+The repository also has the code for annotation.
+[YouTube](https://www.youtube.com/watch?v=-0QIr6Nv1Yo)

 Usage:
 ```